approov/quickstart-python-flask-token-check/docs/approov-shapes-demo-server.md

 request is not denied.

-Looking into the shell view we can see that the logs continue to tell us that the JWT token is empty, this time with the log level set to `INFO`, but now we can see a log entry for the `/shapes` endpoint response with the status code `200`, meaning that the request was fulfilled and a successful response sent back.
+Looking into the shell view we can see that the logs continue to tell us that the JWT token is empty, but now we can see a log entry for the `/shapes` endpoint response with the status code `200`, meaning that the request was fulfilled and a successful response sent back.

 #### /shapes - Invalid Approov token header